kubic71/mff/2021-zs/stat_nlp/hw_1/entropy.md

 # Entropy of a Text (coding part 1)
-In this experiment, you will determine the conditional entropy of the word distribution in a text given the previous word.
+**Problem statement:** this experiment, you will determine the conditional entropy of the word distribution in a text given the previous word.
 To do this, you will first have to compute $P(i,j)$, which is the probability that at any position in the text you will find the word $i$ followed immediately by the word $j$, and $P(j|i)$, which is the probability that if word $i$ occurs in the text then word $j$ will follow.
 Given these probabilities, the conditional entropy of the word distribution in a text given the previous word can then be computed as:

 $$H(J|I) = -\sum_{i \in I,j \in J}P(i,j)\log_{2}P(j|i)$$